This post may contain affiliate links. Please read our disclosure policy.

 Pipe the batter:

 - The batter will be thick but spreadable.
-Fit the piping back with a 1/2-inch tip (I used Wilton 2A round tip) Transfer the batter to a piping bag.
-Use scissors to snip off the tip of the piping bag.
+Fit a large piping bag with a 1/2-inch tip (I used Wilton 2A round tip) Transfer the batter to a piping bag.
 If you don't have a piping bag, use a ziplock plastic bag and fill it up and cut off about 1/2 inch of the tip

-- Start piping the batter onto a prepared baking sheet in one straight line, about 3 inches long and 2 inches apart as the cookie will spread as it bakes
+- Start piping the batter onto a prepared template, about 2 1/2 inches long, 3/4 inch wide, and 2 inches apart as the cookie will spread as it bakes.
+Use a moistened offset spatula to cut off the batter from the piping bag.
+Moisten the tip of your finger and flatten any pointy tip

 - If you choose to decorate, you can add chocolate sprinkles, black sesame seeds, or other toppings of your choice on top